VrityaCodeRishi/GCP-peer-teams-tool-recommendation/README.md

 - Extend the recommender with qualitative feedback (chatbot, forms) for hybrid scoring.

 - Populate the per-team resources (Artifact Registry repository, artifact bucket, Pub/Sub topic) with synthetic builds to simulate real-world activity before log sinks are live.
-- Synthetic Cloud Build activity is scheduled for each team via Cloud Scheduler (`team-*-activity`).
-Jobs post directly to Cloud Build using the team service accounts to keep `team_activity` fed with fresh logs; inspect Cloud Scheduler or run `gcloud scheduler jobs run team-team-atlas-activity --location=us-central1` to trigger one on demand.
+- Synthetic Cloud Run heartbeats are scheduled for each team via Cloud Scheduler (`team-*-shared-heartbeat` and, where configured, `team-*-unique-heartbeat`).
+Jobs call the shared/unique services using the team service accounts; inspect Cloud Scheduler or run `gcloud scheduler jobs run team-team-atlas-shared-heartbeat --location=us-central1` to trigger one on demand.